-- Value Columns: The data columns for which should be displayed by the bar graph. - Style: Parameters that determine the look of the visualization:
+Value Columns: The data columns for which should be displayed by the bar graph.

 Colors: The colors representing the values in the selected columns.

 Padding: The space between the columns if more than one data column was selected.

 Display Time Axis: Determines, whether the time axis is displayed.